kurafuto/kurafuto/README.md

 there's a custom packet you want to recognise, be sure to register it with Kyubu (which is quite simple), and Kurafuto will pass it through just fine.

+Note, though, that the packet id `0xff` is given special meaning: it's used to register packet handlers which listen for _any_ packet.
+This might be an issue if your packet uses that id.

 ## Authentication

 Authentication (if enabled: `"authentication": true`) is handled at the edge by